The Five and the Outward Use of the Mental Center

 As a feeling arises, there are automatically and immediately counterparts in both the instinctive and mental centers.
 For example, if you are sad, your thoughts turn dark and brooding, and your body experiences a heavy energy.
 If you attempt to suppress the sadness, you can be only temporarily successful, for the unchanged body and ideas will generate the feeling again.
 In order to cut off their feelings, Fives have no choice but to repress all their internal functioning.

-3. In order to avoid experiencing emptiness, Fives want to “put something inside.”
+This, in turn, creates the sensation of emptiness—the fear of the Five, which he or she then compulsively tries to avoid. - In order to avoid experiencing emptiness, Fives want to “put something inside.”
 Since Fives prefer the mental center and have to repress their internal functioning, they let in only emotionally-neutral information.
 They have “their whole energy concentrated on seeing everything, on taking it all in” (Richard Rohr and Andreas Ebert, Discovering the Enneagram, page 100).

 Unfortunately, gathering information does not solve the problem of emptiness: when the cellar is empty, filling the attic doesn’t fix it.
 Fives continue collecting new information, while keeping the information they already have, creating the passion and the fixation of the type: avarice and stinginess.